 Understanding the Distinction Between RFI and RFP

 Ever find yourself confused about whether to send an RFI or RFP to potential vendors?
-After processing 400,000+ procurement questions across enterprise teams, we've identified the exact decision points that separate these two documents—and the costly mistakes that happen when teams choose the wrong one.
+Understanding the exact decision points that separate these two documents—and the mistakes that happen when teams choose the wrong one—is critical for procurement success.

 Here's what matters: An RFI (Request for Information) is your reconnaissance tool for exploring what's possible in the market.
 An RFP (Request for Proposal) is your evaluation framework for comparing specific solutions to a defined problem.
-Using them strategically can cut your vendor selection timeline by 30-40% while improving outcome quality.
+Using them strategically can significantly reduce your vendor selection timeline while improving outcome quality.

 Key Differences Between RFI and RFP